Hub Study Abroad Experiences

 The listing of a course description here does not guarantee a course’s being offered in a particular semester.
 Please refer to the published schedule of classes on the Student Link for confirmation a class is actually being taught and for specific course meeting dates and times.

-In addition to courses offered in the schools and colleges, there are other experiences that carry Hub units and have “HUB” as the college code, including the Cross-College Challenge (XCC), Hub cocurriculars, and Hub Study Abroad experiences.
-These offerings are listed below and reflect the Hub units fulfilled by them in the 2021/2022 academic year.
+In addition to courses offered in the schools and colleges, there are other experiences that carry Hub units and have “HUB” as the college code, including the Cross-College Challenge (XCC), the Hub Social & Racial Justice course sequence, Hub cocurriculars, and Hub Study Abroad experiences.
+These offerings are listed below and reflect the Hub units fulfilled by them in the 2022/2023 academic year.

 View courses in